UBC-Thunderbots/Software/src/software/jetson_nano/ansible/README.md

 **warning** : the 'sync' action involves replacing a service's binary file, which might not work if the service is running at the time of replacement.
 Thus, it is best not to run the sync action unless accompanied with a stop action.

 ### Miscellaneous Tasks
-Individual miscellaneous tasks (ex reboot, rtt test) can be run through the `misc.yml` playbook by specifiying the corresponding tag.
+Individual miscellaneous tasks (ex reboot, shutdown, rtt test) can be run through the `misc.yml` playbook by specifiying the corresponding tag.